Success as a Cat

 So with Olivia’s help, I changed the business focus to photography.
 As part of this reorganization, Olivia was promoted to president.

-Now I take photos of birds, which I use in articles and talks to inspire respect for nature.
+Now I take photos of birds, which I use in articles, blogs, books, and presentations to inspire respect for nature.

 Certainly, leadership matters.